DHTMLX/docs-suite/docs/grid/features.md

 ### How to edit data

-In this section you will find the ways of editing data in Grid
+In this section you will find the ways of editing data in Grid.

 | Topic                                                                                        | Description                                                                                                        |
 | -------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |